LesterGallagher/LesterGallagher.github.io/_posts/2018-10-22-javascript-spellingchecker.md

 <button id="reset">Reset</button>
 ```

 It's best to add some css rules to the contenteditbale div because we want to style it as an inputfield.
 The minimum height is required because otherwise the div will collapse to height = 0.
-Also, let's add some styling to correct and misspelled words so users can spot their spelling mistakes.
+Also, let's add some styling to correct and misspelled words, so users can spot their spelling mistakes.

+{% include adsense.html %}

 ```css
 #text {